call

 ABOUT KARAAGE

-While many associate karaage with Japanese-style fried chicken, it’s essential to understand its broader definition.
-The term “karaage” actually refers to deep-fried food, whether coated with flour or not, and doesn’t necessarily have to involve chicken.
-In Japanese, “karaage” specifically denotes fried chicken (“tori no karaage”), clarifying that it’s chicken being used.
-Originally, karaage referred to deep-fried meat or fish without marination, a cooking technique introduced from China during the early Edo period.
-The term “kara” in “karaage” originates from the word for China, “tou,” but can also be read as “kara” in combination with other characters.
-If the meat or fish is marinated before being coated with cornflour, it’s known as “tatsuta age.”
-Karaage, however, has a more ambiguous definition, allowing for deep-frying with or without flavoring and without the necessity of flour coating, which can be any type of flour.
-While chicken is the most commonly used ingredient for karaage, the term encompasses a broader range of possibilities.
+While many associate karaage with Japanese style fried chicken, it’s essential to understand its broader definition.
+The term “karaage” actually refers to fried foods, whether or not they are coated in flour, and does not necessarily include chicken.
+In Japanese, “karaage” specifically refers to fried chicken (“tori no karaage”), which makes it clear that it is chicken.
+Originally, Karaage referred to meat or fish fried without marinade, a cooking technique introduced from China in the early Edo period.
+The term “kara” in “karaage” comes from the Chinese word “tou”, but can also be read as “kara” in combination with other characters.
+If the meat or fish is marinated before being coated in wheat flour, it is called “tatsuta age”.
+Karaage, however, has a looser definition, allowing for frying with or without seasoning and without the need for a coating of flour, which can be any type of flour.
+Although chicken is the most commonly used ingredient for karaage, the term encompasses a wide range of possibilities.

 INGREDIENTS YOU WILL NEED:

-Making Karaage Chicken is a very easy with just a few basic Japanese pantry ingredients for the marinade.
+Making chicken karaage is very simple with just a few basic Japanese pantry ingredients for the marinade:

-Sometimes, I go for thigh fillets with the skin on, but other times, I prefer skinless fillets (as shown in the video).
-While you can substitute thigh fillets with breast fillets, keep in mind that the cooked chicken might turn out slightly drier.
-For coating the chicken pieces, I used corn flour/cornstarch this time, but plain flour works just as well.
-You can also try a mix of equal parts corn flour and plain flour for a lighter coating when deep-fried.
+Sometimes I choose fillets with the skin on the thigh, but other times I prefer skinless fillets (as shown in the video).
+Although you can substitute breast fillets for thigh fillets, keep in mind that the cooked chicken may end up a bit dry.
+To coat the chicken pieces, I used cornmeal/cornflour this time, but regular flour works just as well.
+You can also try a mixture of equal parts cornmeal and regular flour for a lighter coating during frying.

 For the Marinade: